Monmouth (1809 ship)

-Monmouth was launched at Shields in 1803 as a West Indiaman.
+Monmouth was a ship launched at Shields in 1803 as a West Indiaman.
 Between 1818 and 1821 she made two voyages as a whaler.
 Afterwards, she started sailing to India.
 She was wrecked in December 1826 on her way to Calcutta.

 Career

 Monmouth first appeared in Lloyd's Register in 1811 with Sursler, master, Nockles, owner, and trade London–Jamaica.

 In 1814 Monmouth's master was R. Quelch.
 She sailed to Halifax, Nova Scotia, and later was reported to be late in arriving at Bermuda after having been in a gale.
 On 3 March 1814 she had left Halifax for Bermuda in a small convoy under escort by HMS Epervier and Shelburne.

 The Register of Shipping for 1818 showed Monmouth with Stewart, master, and trade London–South Seas.